-Amelio Robles Ávila (left) in a 1942 photograph.
+Amelio Robles Avila poses in a 1915 photograph.
 (Source)

 October 14, 2022 ~ By Shari Rose

-Amelio Robles Ávila’s Early Life
+Amelio Robles’ Early Life

 From a young age, Robles gravitated toward the activities and skills that other boys in his town participated in.
 While being raised as a girl by his family, he also learned how to handle weapons, ride horses, and fight.
 Growing up, Robles attended a local Catholic girls’ school called Society of the Daughters of Mary of the Miraculous Medal.
 By age 12, he was well-trained in performing all the expected tasks and duties of young Catholic girls.

-Robles’ Involvement In The Zapatista Movement
+Robles’ Involvement in the Zapatista Movement

 In 1912, Robles joined the Zapatista Movement as a 23-year-old guerrilla fighter, and discovered he loved the lifestyle of a soldier.
 During this experience, he wrote that being a guerrilla fighter allowed him the “sensation of being completely free.”